cablehead/stacks/README.md

     - Which I think just means focusing item 0
     - once items are ordered, this will care of the first item in the stack is the newly added item

-- bugs:
 - nested stacks don't see all items for some reasons
 - clicking on Copy doesn't work
 - click on Capture doesn't work
-    - ctrl-n ctrl-p inside add to stack modal

 ### and then